nvmwill/nexmo-developer/_documentation/en/video/server-sdks/php.md

 You can only archive sessions that use the Vonage Video Media Router (sessions with the media mode set to routed).

-You can start the recording of an Vonage Video Session using the `startArchive($archiveConfig)` method of the Vonage Video client.
+You can start the recording of a Vonage Video Session using the `startArchive($archiveConfig)` method of the Vonage Video client.
 This will return an `Vonage\Video\Archive` instance.

 The parameter